Review Item: ZPacks Hexamid

 After 4 days in the rain I shook the Hexamid out and weighed in.
 It weighted 15.5oz… nearly doubling it’s weight from accumulated water.
 After hanging two hours in a 55F garage at a 60% humidity the Hexamid was still slightly damp to the touch, weighting 10oz.

-On several rainy trips I to have issues using a flat ground cloth.
+On the next several rainy trips I had issues using a flat ground cloth.
 I couldn’t seem to find the right placement.
 Either the ground cloth extended too far so water pooled on top of it, or the ground cloth didn’t extend far enough, and my quilt would end up getting wet because there was no ground cloth between it an the wet ground.
 This included one of the trips where I did use the door to get more space toward the front of the Hexamid.
-I think a bit part of this is that I use a quilt which I leave spread out in warmer weather to ventilate.
+I think a big part of this is that I use a quilt which I leave spread out in warmer weather to ventilate.
 If I had consistently used the straps on the quilt or being using a traditional sleeping bag, I think I could have found a placement of the ground cloth which would have worked in all by the worst storms.

 There were several trips where the Hexamid faced 15-20mph continuous wind, and >35mph peaks.
 Hexamid did fine.
 When staked firmly, the shelter stayed in place with very modest flapping.
 In the strong winds there was some flattening of the back wall, but not so much that it caused any problems.
 There was one trip where winds exceeded 40mph for more than an hour.
 I only have a few inches of deflection.
 Several of the light weight tents looked like they lost 1/3 of their volume.